Persida Acosta

-Persida V. Rueda-Acosta (born 1961) is a Filipino lawyer who currently serves as the chief of the Public Attorney's Office (PAO), Department of Justice since 2001.
+Persida Venturina Rueda-Acosta (born 1961) is a Filipino lawyer who has served as the chief of the Public Attorney's Office (PAO) under the Department of Justice since 2001.

 Early life and education

-Chief Acosta is a native of Cabcaben, Mariveles, Bataan born in 1961 to Florencio and Herminia Rueda.
-She was fourth among nine sibling with her father Florencio working as a mini-bus driver in Bataan and her mother Herminia was a dressmaker.
-She was a valedictorian both in elementary and high school.
-In college, she was a consistent dean’s lister at the University of the East (UE), where she graduated with a BS General course, cum laude.
-She attended the Ateneo de Manila University School of Law under a scholarship but was forced to leave on her third year due to her parents unable to afford school fees but later on graduated at the University of the East College of Law in 1987.
-She was a Dr. Antonio del Castillo Memorial Scholar and President Dalupan Scholar, respectively.
-Acosta holds a Doctorate degree in Social Development from the University of the Philippines Diliman honored with the Gawad Chanselor Award.

-Chief Acosta passed the 1989 Philippine Bar Examinations placing fourth overall.
+Acosta was born in 1961 in Cabcaben, Mariveles, Bataan, to Florencio and Herminia Rueda.
+She was the fourth of nine siblings.
+Her father worked as a mini-bus driver in Bataan, while her mother was a dressmaker.
+She was class valedictorian in both elementary and high school.
+In college, she was a consistent dean’s lister at the University of the East, where she graduated cum laude with a Bachelor of Science degree.

+She attended the Ateneo de Manila University School of Law on a scholarship but was forced to leave in her third year because her parents were unable to afford the school fees.
+She transferred to and graduated at the University of the East College of Law in 1987.
+She was a Dr. Antonio del Castillo Memorial Scholar and President Dalupan Scholar.
+Acosta holds a Doctor of Social Development degree from the University of the Philippines Diliman, where she was honored with the Gawad Chanselor Award.
+Acosta passed the 1989 Philippine bar examinations, placing fourth overall.

-She completed the Senior Executive Fellows Program, as well as the Senior Executive Program on National and International Security and Certificate in Public Financial Management at the Harvard Kennedy School (HKS), Massachusetts, U.S.A. and a Professional Certificate in International Management and Leadership from the International Centre for Parliamentary Studies in London.
-Chief Acosta attended the Salzburg Global Seminar, as Fellow, in 2009 and 2023.
+She completed the Senior Executive Fellows Program, as well as the Senior Executive Program on National and International Security, and a Certificate in Public Financial Management at the Harvard Kennedy School, Massachusetts, United States.
+She also earned a Professional Certificate in International Management and Leadership from the International Centre for Parliamentary Studies in London.
+Acosta attended the Salzburg Global Seminar, as a fellow, in 2009 and 2023.

 Career

-2001-Present : Chief Public Attorney, Public Attorney’s Office;

-1993-2001 : Partner, Acosta Rueda-Acosta and Associates Law Office;

-1990-1993 : Public Attorney, Public Attorney’s Office;